 Interesting in predictive analytics?
 Then research artificial intelligence, machine learning, and deep learning.

 Let’s take a brief introduction to what linear regression sklearn is.
-Regression is the statistical method used to determine the strength and the relation between the independent and dependent variables.
+Regression is the statistical method that determines the strength and relationship between independent and dependent variables.
 Generally, independent variables are those variables whose values are used to obtain output, and dependent variables are those whose values depend on the independent values.
 When discussing regression algorithms, you must know some of the multiple linear regression algorithms commonly used in python to train the machine learning model, like simple linear regression, lasso, ridge, etc.

 In the following tutorial, we will talk about the multiple linear regression model (MLR) or multilinear regression and understand how simple linear differs from MLR in python.